faisalmemon/ios-crash-dump-analysis-book/examples/xbmc_sigbus_ios/xmbc_crash_explanation.md

  ADDON::CAddonMgr::Init() (AddonManager.cpp:215)
 ```

 The easiest way to diagnose such a problem is for the application to log its configuration before attempting to load optional software frameworks at runtime.
-It might be the case that the configuration is correct but the application bundle is missing the library we desire.
+Possibly, application bundle is missing the library we desire.

-Sometimes we are integrating third party libraries which have dynamic code loading within them.
+Sometimes we are integrating third party libraries that have dynamic code loading within them.
 In such cases, we need to use the Xcode diagnostics facilities.

 We do not have the source code for the XBMC application.
 However, there is an open source example demonstrating the use of the dynamic loader.
 @dynamicloadingeg

-When we run this program we can see informative messages in its use of the dynamic loader, as coded by the app.
+When we run this program, we can see informative messages in its use of the dynamic loader, as coded by the app.
-We can switch on _Dynamic Linker API Usage_ by editing the Scheme settings as follows:
+Furthermore, can switch on _Dynamic Linker API Usage_ by editing the Scheme settings as follows:

 ![](screenshots/dynamic_loading.png)

 When this program is launched, we can see how it dynamically loads modules.
-We get system generated messages in addition to our app messages.
+We get system-generated messages in addition to our app messages.
 The system messages do not have a timestamp prefix, but the app messages do.

 Here is a trimmed debug log to show the kind of output we see: